GabeScott/standard-works-vault/General Conference/2013 October - Bind Up Their Wounds.md

 More than only feeling compassion, he acted.
 Always remember the specifics of the account:

-“And [he] went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.
+“And \[he\] went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.

-“And on the morrow when he departed, he took out two pence, and gave them to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.”1
+“And on the morrow when he departed, he took out two pence, and gave them to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.”[^1]

 You and the priesthood bearers you are called to lead can have at least three assurances.
 First, the Lord will give you, if you ask, the feelings of compassion He feels for those in need.
 Second, He will provide others, like the innkeeper, to join with you in your service.
 And third, the Lord, like the good Samaritan, will more than recompense all who join in giving help to those in need.